pylhc/pylhc.github.io/docs/guis/betabeat/running.md

 - A version of `Java>=7`.
 - The [`jws`][jws] replacement for `javaws`.

-!!! info
+!!! info ""
-    Being inside of the Technical Network is required for the KnobPanel.
+    Being inside of the Technical Network is required for the `KnobPanel`.
-    To do so, `ssh` into one of the hosts, for instance `cs-ccr-dev<number>.cern.ch`.
+    To do so, `ssh -X` into one of the hosts, for instance to `cs-ccr-dev<number>.cern.ch`.

 !!! tip "Setting Your Defaults"
-    The GUI defaults to specific locations for which `Beta-Beat.src` directory to use, for input path of you data. etc.
+    The GUI defaults to specific locations for which `Beta-Beat.src` directory to use, the input path of you data, etc.
     Different key-value pairs can be set inside for the desired defaults, for example:

     ```bash